 I generally don't photograph the insides of closets, so that's a great place to hide clutter, dog beds, etc. Consider coat closet, bedroom closets, utility closets, pantries.
-I also generally don't photograph the garage or the laundry room either, but check with your Realtor® whether or not they'll be wanting me to photograph those because the garage is a great place to hide things like pets and spouses.
+I also generally don't photograph the garage or the laundry room, but check with your Realtor® whether or not they'll be wanting me to photograph those because they're also a great place to hide things like pets.
 Deep sinks and bathtubs are also a great place to hide things from the camera.
 The oven and microwave are also a good place to hide things so long as you remember to take them out before turning it on.
 Don't ask me how I know this.